fbegyn/ansible-experiments/README.md

 ## Playbooks

 * `webapp.yaml`: This playbook sets up the basics of a web application with HA components all around.
-It spins up a HA pair of HAproxy load balancers.
-Through these load balancers the frontend and backend/db hosts are available.
-The frontends are accesable through `80` and `443`, while a read path is available at `5432` and a write path at `5433` for the DB.
+It spins up a HA pair of NGINX web servers.
+Through these web servers, a small python flask web app is exposed.
+The web servers are HA through a VIP that's available on all hosts where `nginx` is running.
+The DB is available for reading on all nodes, but writing should only happen through the VIP that follows the Patroni leader.
   At the moment this is the only playbook and it can easily be spun up with
   ```
   ansible-playbook ./webapp.yaml -i inventory